 It’s been two long years but Singaporeans are finally ready to take the plunge into the paradise of Bali.

-The Indonesian island offers a truly unique experience that combines exploration and leisure.
+The Indonesian island offers a truly unique experience that combines exploration and leisure, whether that is in Ubud, Denpasar or further beyond.
 So pack your bags and get your documents sorted.
-It’s time to have a ball in Bali!
+It’s time to book your flight and have a ball in Bali!
+Why not consider these Indonesian getaway ideas too and make your trip from Singapore to Indonesia worth every minute (and rupiah)?

 For more updates on Changi Airport, follow on Facebook, Instagram, Twitter, Telegram, TikTok and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.